yang-zhang/lightning-language-modeling/README.md

 ```

 ## Usage of this repo
-To fine-tune a lanuage model, run:
+To fine-tune a language model, run:
 ```bash
 python language_model.py \
 --model_name_or_path="The model checkpoint for weights initialization" \